-Maybe none of those options suit you.
-So how can you go out into the world and find another foundation that’s got what you’re looking for?
+So how can you go out into the world and find a foundation that’s got what you’re looking for?
 It’s a tough request: both reasonable coverage and a natural look.
 There’s tons of different types of foundation and even more words to describe them.
 But what combination makes a foundation skin-like?

 In my opinion, this mythical perfectly-balanced foundation should be: